spotlightpa/poor-richard/content/news/2021-12-22-SPLMAPTOOL.md

 <i>About the data: The Legislative Reapportionment Commission provided </i><a href="https://www.redistricting.state.pa.us/maps/"><i>map files</i></a><i> for the state House and Senate.
 Unlike a decade ago, the panel drew new districts using data that reallocated incarcerated people with a sentence under 10 years to the district of their last known home address.</i>

-The previous congressional map file came from the LRC.
-The files for the new congressional map were submitted during a court case and made publicly available.
+<i>The previous congressional map file came from the LRC.
+The files for the new congressional map were submitted during a court case and <a href="https://www.pacourts.us/2022-redistricting-opinions">made publicly available</a>.</i>

 <i>The </i><a href="https://redistrictingdatahub.org/"><i>Redistricting Data Hub</i></a><i> provided voter registration data as of August 2021, and Peter Horton cleaned and reformatted census data used to conduct this analysis.
 This analysis also used data from </i><a href="https://davesredistricting.org/maps#home"><i>Dave’s Redistricting</i></a><i>.</i>